sudomesh/peoplesopen-front/src/about/workshops/index.md

 ### NEXT WORKSHOP

-Build Your Own Internet
+Build Your Own Internet v7

-WHEN: Sat May 4 2019 2-4 PM

-WHERE: Oakland Public Library - West Branch
-1801 Adeline Street
-Oakland, CA 94607
+Our next event was scheduled for March 14, 2020 but has been postponed, new dates TBD.

 ## Workshops